 All people are likely to experience some type of fear.
 Humans and animals typically possess innate fearful reactions to certain stimuli, such as unexpected or loud noises.
 Some of these stimuli may differ from one person to the next, although some fears occur more frequently in the general population.
 For example, a great number of people report a fear of death.

 New fears are often learned.
 Fear-inducing stimuli paired with objects or events that are not normally frightening may cause new fears to form.
-When this occurs, those ordinary objects or events may become enough to cause the experience of fear.

 - Public speaking